NHS Carson City

 Pet Adoptions, Licensing and More

 Nevada Humane Society Carson City Center is now open!
 Located at 549 Airport Road, the facility is open for pet adoptions, licensing and other animal services.
-A veterinary clinic now on site at the new facility will soon be providing low-cost options to qualified Carson City residents.
 This is the second location of Nevada Humane Society; the first and main campus is in Reno at 2825 Longley Lane.
 Our Carson City shelter is an extension of our Reno shelter, and also boasts a 95% lifesaving rate and a no-kill mission.
 Nevada Humane Society is one organization with two shelters and our Federal Tax ID is 88-0072720.
 For more on our organization as a whole, please click here.
 For more on our brand new shelter in Carson City, please click here.